cmdPrompt2002/cs-comps/sprinkler/README.md

 If you'd like to set up your own target server to test Sprinkler's performance, here's the instructions!

-First, download an Ubuntu virtual machine, which will be our ssh target as well as hosting an Apache2 server we can target with http-get basic authentication and http-post authentication.
+First, download an Ubuntu virtual machine from https://ubuntu.com/download/server#manual-install, which will be our ssh target as well as hosting an Apache2 server we can target with http-get basic authentication and http-post authentication.

 After installing and running the Ubuntu VM, install requirements with the following commands: